The track-focused model offers 1.2g cornering and 3.6-sec. 0-60 time with the Z07 package

 With heritage-inspired design cues combined with track-focused chassis and suspension elements, the new Grand Sport builds on a legacy established in 1963, when five Grand Sport race cars were built under the direction of the Corvette’s first chief engineer, Zora Arkus-Duntov.

 “The racing DNA of the original Grand Sport race cars is in the 2017 model, adding greater dimensions of capability and driver involvement to the Corvette’s award-winning architecture, for a purer driving experience,” said Harlan Charles, Corvette product marketing manager.
 “It is a worthy successor to the spirit of the originals.”

-Further, engineers adapted the Brembo braking system from the Corvette Z06 to give it estimated 60-0-mph performance of less than 100 feet with the available Z07 package, which adds carbon ceramic-matrix brake rotors, along the PS Cup 2 tires.
+Further, engineers adapted the Brembo braking system from the Corvette Z06 to give it an estimated 60-0-mph performance of fewer than 100 feet with the available Z07 package, which adds carbon ceramic-matrix brake rotors, along with the PS Cup 2 tires.

 In addition to the track-focused chassis and suspension components, the Grand Sport features unique exterior elements, including specific front fender inserts and Z06-style grille, as well as wider fenders and rear quarter panels to accommodate a wider track.

 Grand Sport models are offered with the Stingray’s full exterior and interior color palette, including 10 exterior colors:

 - Watkins Glen Gray Metallic (new for 2017)

 - Sterling Blue Metallic (new for 2017)